 The company has a simple capital structure made up of retained earnings only.
-As at 31 December 2018, the company's eligible amount of own funds to cover the SCR and MCR stood at €706.8 million (2017: €744.9 million) and was comprised entirely of Tier 1 Basic Own Funds.
+As at 31 December 2019, the company's eligible amount of own funds to cover the SCR and MCR stood at €709.9 million (2018: €706.8 million) and was comprised entirely of Tier 1 Basic Own Funds.
 The company manages its capital requirements according to the Capital Management Policy and by assessing its required solvency margins on a regular basis.
-The Board of Directors reviews the capital structure of the company on an on-going basis to determine the appropriate level of capital required to pursue the business strategy.
+The Board of Directors review the capital structure of the company on an on-going basis to determine the appropriate level of capital required to pursue the business strategy.